animir/node-rate-limiter-flexible/CLUSTER.md

 ### Benchmark

-Endpoint is pure NodeJS endpoint launched in `node:10.5.0-jessie` and `redis:4.0.10-alpine` Docker containers with 4 workers
+Endpoint is pure NodeJS endpoint launched in `node:10.5.0-jessie` Docker containers with 4 workers

 Endpoint is limited by `RateLimiterCluster` with config: